17 Alarming Corruption in Sports Statistics in 2025

 The money laundered in sports corruption amounts to approximately $800 billion to $2 trillion annually.
 Corrupt practices and the illegal betting market were behind this global corruption.

-The following statistics will explore the loss and damage of sports corruption.
+The following statistics will explore just how much loss and damage sports corruption has done to the betting industry.

-9. 69% of FIFA fans are turning their backs on football.
+15. 69% of FIFA fans are turning their backs on football’s biggest governing body.

 (Transparency International)